-- 1. Making or using derogatory comments, slurs, jokes or epithets which are related to an individual's race, religion, gender, self-identified gender, sex, or are based on any other identified protected category, as set forth in section 4.2.2.A.1. above, or are otherwise deemed inappropriate. - 2, Assaulting, touching, impeding or blocking movement, making derogatory gestures, or any physical interference with normal work movement which is motivated or related to an individual's protected status as set forth in section 4.2.2.A.1, above. - 3.
-Displaying derogatory posters, letters, poems, graffiti, cartoons or drawings that involve or relate to an individual's protected status as set forth in section 4.2.2.A.1, above.

-- 4. Sexual harassment as defined in section 4.2.2.C, below. - 5.
+- 1. Making or using derogatory comments, slurs, jokes or epithets motivated or related to an individual's protected status. - 2, Assaulting, touching, impeding or blocking movement, making derogatory gestures, or any physical interference with normal work movement which is motivated or related to an individual's protected status. - 3.
+Displaying derogatory posters, letters, poems, graffiti, cartoons or drawings that involve or relate to an individual's protected status. - 4.
+Sexual harassment. - 5.
 Retaliation against an employee, or person who provides services to District pursuant to a contract or other covered individual who: - a) Files or responds to a bona fide complaint of harassment or discrimination; or - b) Acts as a witness or otherwise cooperates in the investigation of a harassment or discrimination complaint; or - c) Serves as an investigator in processing complaints of harassment or discrimination.